kthpanor/echem/_sources/docs/adc.md

 ```
 where $\delta_{pq}$ is the Kronecker delta.

 The structure of the ADC(2) matrix is depicted in {numref}`Fig. {number} <fig-isr>`c.
 In principle, the ADC(2) matrix contains all the possible single and double excitations which can be constructed for the system of interest (using a particular basis set).
 However, except for very small molecules, to include all these excitations would make the ADC matrix intractably large and impossible to diagonalize.
 In practice, therefore, only the lowest $n$ excited states are ever constructed, where $n$ is the number of states requested by the user.
 This means that the space of valence excitations is easily accessible, but makes the space of core excitations impossible to reach, except for molecules with very few electrons.
-An approach to overcome this problem will be discussed in more details in the next section.
+An approach to overcome this problem will be discussed in more detail in the next section.

 ## Core--valence separation
 One way to reach the space of core-excitations (and be able to compute, for example, X-ray absorption spectra), without having to deal with an intractably large ADC matrix is provided by the core--valence separation (CVS) approximation.
 CVS is obtained by decoupling the core and valence excitation spaces and is motivated by the large energy separation between them {cite}`cederbaum1980`.
 Essentially, it consists of applying only excitation operators that involve one core electron ({numref}`Fig. {number} <fig-cvs>`a and b).
 This translates into keeping only those blocks of the ADC matrix which include one core orbital ({numref}`Fig. {number} <fig-cvs>`c) and significantly reduces the size of the matrix to be diagonalized ({numref}`Fig. {number} <fig-cvs>`d).
 The error introduced by this approximation is very small and system-independent {cite}`Herbst2020`.